PlaidCloud/website/content/en/docs/tasks/administer-cluster/kubelet-in-userns.md

 See [Running K3s with Rootless mode](https://rancher.com/docs/k3s/latest/en/advanced/#running-k3s-with-rootless-mode-experimental) for the usage.

 ### Usernetes
-[Usernetes](https://github.com/rootless-containers/usernetes) is a reference distribution of Kubernetes that can be installed under `$HOME` directory without the root privilege.
+[Usernetes](https://github.com/rootless-containers/usernetes) is a reference distribution of PlaidCloud that can be installed under `$HOME` directory without the root privilege.

 Usernetes supports both containerd and CRI-O as CRI runtimes.
 Usernetes supports multi-node clusters using Flannel (VXLAN).